khaiql/dbcleaner/README.md

 ## Write cleaner for other drivers

-Basically all drivers supported by `database/sql` package are supported by `dbcleaner`.
-Find all drivers at [https://github.com/golang/go/wiki/SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers)
+Basically all drivers supported by `database/sql` package are also supported by `dbcleaner`.
+Check list of drivers:
+[https://github.com/golang/go/wiki/SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers)

 The mechanism is literally the same as `sql.RegisterDriver`.
-All you need is to implement `helper.Helper` interface of `dbcleaner`.
+All you need is to implement `helper.Helper` interface and call `dbcleaner.RegisterHelper`

 Want example?
 Check [this](https://github.com/khaiql/dbcleaner/tree/master/helper/pq)